PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_conclusion.md

 There is a tradeoff between moving towards the target fast and staying there.
 For large `time_exp` values (10.0, 5.0, 2.0), distances to center decrease very quickly at the beginning of the simulation, but the cells don't stay perfectly around the radius of saturation; the larger the `time_exp`, the further the distance becomes.
 For small `time_exp` values (0.1, 0.25, 0.5), the cells fail to move to the ligand efficiently.
 Note that for `time_exp = 0.5` and `time_exp = 1.0`, although both stay around the radius of saturation, `time_exp = 0.5` takes about 200s more.
 If you tried to allow 0.1 and 0.25 to flatten, they will take even longer.

+Later we should focus on: why there is a background tumbling frequency of one tumble every second?

 Now we can answer the question of why 1 tumble per second.
 The goal of chemotaxis is to find the high concentration region and stay there; and the faster the cell can achieve this goal the better.
 If cells tumble too much, the goal can be achieved, but not efficiently; if tumble too little, they run by the attractant because they don't stop to sniff for food often enough.

 Recall the video of *E. coli* moving towards to the sugar crystal.
 <iframe width="640" height="360" src="https://www.youtube.com/embed/F6QMU3KD7zw" frameborder="0" allowfullscreen></iframe>

 Our simulated *E. coli* do behave like those in the video.
 They generally move towards the crystal and stay close to it.
 Some run by the crystal, but then turn around to move toward the crystal again.

 ## Smarter than we thought

 However, like most things in biology, the reality turns out to be even more complex than we might imagine.

 One aspect of chemotaxis that is more advanced than we thought is the degree of reorientation.
 Consider - if a bacterium tumbles while moving up the gradient vs. moving down the gradient, how would the adjustment of degree of reorientation enable the cell to find food better?